Dustin

 A start page designed after the users' needs

-The last round of user testing confirmed some hypotheses and provided insights into new needs.
-Using these findings, I iterated upon the prototype one last time before handing it over to developers.
-Goal metrics for the new design included increasing clicks to product pages and average order value.
-Our B2B users sought a personalised start page with tailored product recommendations, leading to the integration of the AI-driven merchandising tool Elevate in the new redesign.
-With this as a basis, the main enhancements I implemented in the new design were:
+The final round of user testing confirmed some hypotheses and revealed new user needs.
+I used these insights to iterate the prototype one last time before handing it to developers.
+Key goals for the redesign included increasing clicks to product pages and average order value.
+B2B users wanted a personalised start page with tailored product recommendations, which led to integrating the AI-driven merchandising tool, Elevate.
+Based on this, the main enhancements I implemented were:

 Personalised categories placed in the fold for quicker navigation.